 KIT CHECK: In order to speed up checking in at the start it is advised that entrants have their kit checked prior to the event where possible.
 Kit check will be available at Threshfield from 19:00 until 22:00 hours on the Friday night.
 For those unable to attend this session kit checks will be made at the start on Saturday morning between 06:00 and 08:00 hours.
 Entrants are advised to leave plenty of time as the start will be very busy.

 CARS: Entrant who wish to bring their cars should take them to the entrants’ car park at Threshfield Old Quarry.
+A free shuttle bus operates between the car park and the school.
 There are no facilities for parking any other vehicle in the vicinity of the school.
 Any entrants’ vehicles arriving at Ingleton cannot be taken to Threshfield by any of the Fellsman staff.
 Please Note: car parking at Ingleton is limited Pay and Display parking only.

 EVENT CATERING: Vegetarian options are available for all meals and all checkpoints – please check the vegetarian option box on the entry form if you would like to order these.
 If you have a special dietary requirement please get in touch to discuss options.
 All the checkpoints en route that serve hot food will have a hot gluten-free option (even if only cuppa soup!) – please see handbook for details.

 TALLIES: The tally is your personal and safety check card and will be marked and scanned at each checkpoint around the route.
 Tallies must not be bent as this may damage the electronic chip which, if rendered unusable, will result in disqualification (see rule 6e).